nogbazghi/NLP_Project/README.md

 ## General Information
 This project uses the Newsela corpus and different word vectorization and machine learning (ML) algorithms to produce models predicting text readability.<br/><br/>
-Word vectorization is done through 1) TF-IDF, 2) FastText, and 3) Bert, and ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers.<br/>Data is fed into these models in the formats of: plain text, ngram, and removed stopwords.
+Word vectorization is needed to make the data consumable for the models.
+For the ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers that is done through TF-IDF, while FastText and Bert have there own vectorizers.<br/>Data is fed into the vectorizers in the formats of: plain text, ngram, and removed stopwords.

 ##Contributions
 Joon Suh Choi: